clusterio/clusterio/README.md

 **Requirements**

-download and install nodeJS 8 or 9 from http://nodejs.org
+download and install nodeJS 10 from http://nodejs.org

 download and install git from https://git-scm.com/